privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 Regarding passwords that you don't have to remember (such as passwords stored inside your password manager), you should make a habit of going through them and changing them every few months, in case they have been compromised in a data breach that hasn't become public yet.
 Most password managers allow you to set an expiry date for your password to make this easier to manage.

-For public data breaches, you can use tools like [Have I been Pwned](https://haveibeenpwned.com/) to check whether your e-mail (and thus potentially your password for a given service as well) has been compromised, at which point you should change it immediately.
+For public data breaches, you can use tools like [Have I been Pwned](https://haveibeenpwned.com/) to check whether your e-mail (and thus potentially your password on a given service as well) has been compromised, at which point you should change it immediately.

 A lot of password managers will also notify you when a data breach that is relevant to you has occurred, at which point you should change the password on the affected service as soon as possible.